eric-unc/520-compiler/README.md

 Note that because of class requirements, my code is not as ideal as I want it to be.
 Please forgive me on this.

 ## Features supported
-Currently can lex/parse, working on constructing an AST.
+Parses for correct syntax and builds an AST.

 ## Usage
 The compiler should be used through the command line, through arguments: